carbon-design-system/carbon/packages/upgrade/README.md

 # @carbon/upgrade

-> A tool for upgrading Carbon versions
+> A tool for upgrading projects that use Carbon

 ## Getting started